Oh No! Velaikkaran Movie Release Postponed

 Velaikkaran, produced by 24AM Studios, had kept many fans waiting with bated breath for its release.
 At every step, this Sivakarthikeyan starrer has been receiving accolades from fans and members of the industry as well.
 However, Studios24 recently released a press note announcing that the release date of the movie has been postponed.

-The press not reads,
+The press note reads,

 "24AM Studios has a policy of honoring commitments and making films with utmost care and quality.